bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

     - simple messages encapsulated in single IP packets
     - Considered a network layer protocol
 - Tools based on ICMP:
-    - **Ping**: sends a series of echo request messages and provides statistics on roundtrip times and packet loss
+    - **Ping**: sends a series of echo request messages and provides statistics on roundtrip times and packet loss.
+Verifies if a particular host is receiving messages
     - **Traceroute**: sends series ICMP packets with increasing TTL value to discover routes

+p.240-241

+<span style="color:blue">Which layer does the ICMP protocol "belong" to?
+What are its primary functions?</span>
+->

+<span style="color:blue">ICMP packets carry various types of messages.
+What are these types of messages and what is their purpose?</span>

+-
+-
+-
+-

 ![Traceroute Example](traceroute.png)

 ### Network Attacks
 ![Network Attacks](network_attacks.png)
+Wiretapping (sniffing): Someone other than the intended destination is also receiving the information Wiretapping (passive): An adversary introduces themselves in the path to the destination (that was not the intended path) Tampering (active): Information sent by the source, some intermediate node on the path to the destination changes the information
+Creation (spoofing): Source never actually sends data, some other source creates information and sends it to the destination, changing the header information so that it looks as if it was sent by the source

 ### Network Topology
 - **Network Topology**: A network's connection structure